-Among these major insect pests, the rice earhead bug, Leptocorsia acuta (Thunberg) also known as “gundhi bug” is one of the serious sap-sucking pests of paddy (Hashmi et al. 1983).
-Both the nymphs and adults suck the sap from developing grains during the milking growth stage and thus make them fragmentary or entirely chaffy.
+The rice earhead bug, L. acuta also known as “gundhi bug” is one of the serious sap-sucking pests of paddy (Hashmi et al. 1983).
+Both the nymphs and adults suck the sap from developing grains at the milky stage, rendering them fragmentary or entirely chaffy.
 The panicle is completely shattered and becomes white-colored under grievous infestation at the growing stage (Israel and Rao 1961).
-They feed on developing (milk stage) grains reducing crop quality and sometimes yield.
-Their feeding activity can result in partially filled or empty grains.
-Eggs are circular, brownish seed-like laid in clusters in two rows along the midrib on the upper surface of the leaf blade.
-Nymphs are pale green and adults are greenish-yellow, long and slender, above ½ inch in length with a characteristic buggy odour.
-Both adults and nymphs do the damage.

 The pest appears on rice just before the flowering stage and continues until panicles ripen.
-Both nymphs and adults suck the juice from grains in the milky stage, also from peduncle, leaves and stem causing shrivelled and chaffy grains, and the feeding site favors the development of sooty mould which cause considerable loss in the yield which is sometimes rich up to 30% (Tiwari et al., 2014).
+Desapping of the peduncle, leaves, and stem causes shrivelled and chaffy grains, and the feeding site promotes the development of sooty mould resulting in a yield loss of up to 30% (Tiwari et al., 2014).
 Heavy infestation can result in 80% (Maharashtra) or total (Malaysia) loss of the crop (Schaefer and Panizzi, 2000).
 It is estimated that L. oratorious may damage 6.4 to 7.7 rice grains/day/adult when released in caged rice plants with the panicle at the flowering stage (Schaefer and Panizzi, 2000).
-Interestingly wild rice is served as an alternate host for earhead bugs.
-Environmental factors like relative humidity, temperature, rainfall, etc., have a direct effect on insect pest population development and their reproduction.
+Wild rice is an alternate host for earhead bugs.
 Rainfall is not only important for survival but also disposal of the insect population (Sharma et al. 2018).

-Among the various methods, the application of insecticides is one of the most effective methods of pests control and it yields quick results, supporting its application in integrated pest management strategies.
+Among the various methods, the application of insecticides is one of the most effective methods of pest control and it yields quick results, supporting its application in integrated pest management strategies.
 However, the persistent use of the same insecticides or group of insecticides having the same mode of action will become less effective against insects because of developing possible resistance.
-Chemical control is still considered the first line of defense in rice pest control.
-Hence, the application of various neonicotinoid insecticidal formulations gives effective control of rice earhead bugs.

-Keeping given the above, the present study was undertaken to evaluate certain newer insecticide combinations with a different novel mode of action and their respective sole insecticide formulations against rice earhead bug.
+Hence, the application of various neonicotinoid insecticidal formulations gives effective control of rice earhead bugs.The present study was undertaken to evaluate a few of the newer insecticide combinations with a different novel mode of action against L. acuta.

 Materials and Methods

-The research entitled “To test the bio-efficacy of Newer Insecticides against Rice Ear head bug (Leptocorisa acuta, Thunberg)” at College of Agriculture, Murjhad Farm, Waraseoni, Balaghat, Madhya Pradesh during kharif, 2020 to evaluate approaches for the management of rice earhead bug in irrigated transplanted rice ecosystem.
-The experiment was laid out in randomized block design (RBD) where 7 treatments, were randomized by randomization technique.
-Each treatment was replicated thrice and rice variety MTU-1010 was selected.
-Plot size of 5 x 3 m was maintained for each treatment with 15 cm plant to plant and 20 cm row to row spacing.
+The work was carried out at College of Agriculture, Murjhad Farm, Waraseoni, Balaghat, Madhya Pradesh during kharif, 2020 in an irrigated transplanted rice ecosystem.
+The experiment was laid out in randomized block design (RBD) with 7 treatments, replicated thrice on the variety MTU-1010.
+A plot size of 5 x 3 m was maintained for each treatment with 15 cm plant-to-plant and 20 cm row-to-row spacing.
 All agronomical practices along with recommended dose fertilizers were followed for uniform crop raising.